kchousos/kchousos.github.io/about.md

 I am mainly interested in AI and its applications, software security and cryptography.
 Miscellaneous interests of mine include functional programming, typesetting/$\LaTeX$, Linux systems, human-computer interaction and CS-adjacent mathematics.

 Aside from computer science, my second passion is music.
-I play classical guitar, in which I acquired a diploma in January of 2023 from the national conservatory of Greece.
+I play classical guitar, in which I acquired a diploma in January of 2023 from the national conservatory of Greece^[<https://youtu.be/Ca1J-dLcY44?si=NhWsm8AFgrS_dYx4>].
 I am also a member of the Vox Fortis choir^[<https://www.youtube.com/watch?v=QJvTAZme7-I>] ^[<https://www.youtube.com/watch?v=QgDGL_61noU>], with appearances in places such as the Athens Concert Hall and the Odeon of Herodes Atticus.

 Lastly, I'm currently re-learning to draw, following the [DrawABox](https://drawabox.com) course.
 I've been making progress and I look forward to improving my drawing skills furthermore.
 I used to draw a lot during primary school, and I was quite good at it too.
 So.
 I'm excited to get back at it.